1. What is type 1 Diabetes

-If you have read through the information above and watched the video, and you feel confident that you understand this module, print off and fill in the evaluation form below (you might need to ask someone to print this off for you) and return to the nurse on your ward.
+If you have read through the information above and you feel confident that you understand this module, print off and fill in the evaluation form below (you might need to ask someone to print this off for you) and return to the nurse on your ward.
 If you have any questions, note them down on this form and your diabetes nurse specialist will discuss them with you.

 What is type 1 diabetes: Evaluation

 After reading this teaching module and watching the Diabetes UK video, I feel confident that I understand can describe:

 |The cause of Type 1 Diabetes|